calebpitan/contextmenu/docs/API.md

 ## activate

-The `activate` method helps turn on the ContextMenu and makes it actively waiting for a contextmenu event, and other associated, registered events.
+The `activate` method helps turn on the ContextMenu and makes it actively wait for a contextmenu event, and other associated, registered events.

 ## deactivate